pomelofashion/challenges/challenge-ios/README.md

 - The application should be responsive, it should work fine on various device models e.g. iPhone or iPad.

 ## Guidelines
-Don't forget documentation (inline comment, README, etc).
+- Don't forget documentation (inline comment, README, etc).
+- Any third party libraries are allowed